-Every single individual will respond differently to any chemical, compound, testosterone, food or drug in existence.
-While some individuals might experience no Hypothalamic Pituitary Testicular Axis (HPTA) suppression or shutdown at all, other individuals might experience severe Hypothalamic Pituitary Testicular Axis (HPTA) suppression and closure to the extent where they might require far more extended periods to ensure full recovery than most.
-This, like anything else, is a spectrum whereby there are the very ‘lucky’ individuals that recover very quickly and easily on one end of the spectrum, and the ‘unlucky’ individuals that have extreme difficulty recovering during post cycle therapy.
+Like anything else, this is a spectrum whereby the very ‘lucky’ individuals recover quickly and easily on one end of the spectrum, and the ‘unlucky’ individuals have extreme difficulty recovering during post-cycle therapy.
 In between the two extremes is the average.
 Once again, this is due to the individual’s genetic programming as to how the Hypothalamic Pituitary Testicular Axis (HPTA) will respond and attempt to maintain homeostasis.

 Recovery During The Post Cycle Therapy (PCT).

-To stimulating hormonal recovery during post cycle therapy, it is essential for individuals to understand that the use of any medication except for a single select one or two is inadequate for hormonal recovery during post cycle therapy (PCT).
-Ideally, all post cycle therapy programs should be a multi-component post cycle therapy (PCT) program that includes several different compounds that work in tandem with one another to provide the most effective and fastest possible Hypothalamic Pituitary Testicular Axis (HPTA) recovery following an testosterone therapy.
+To stimulate hormonal recovery during post-cycle therapy, individuals must understand that using any medication except for a single select one or two is inadequate for post-cycle treatment (PCT).
+Ideally, all post-cycle therapy programs should be a multi-component post-cycle therapy (PCT) program that includes several different compounds that work in tandem with one another to provide the most effective and fastest possible Hypothalamic Pituitary Testicular Axis (HPTA) recovery following testosterone therapy.

 The three categories of compounds are in order of importance: